1Computer1/1computer1.github.io/_pages/crosswords.md

 # Themed Series

-These crosswords are themed and are larger than a mini.
+These crosswords are themed, larger than a mini, and may have irregular sizes.

 - [Riding a Bike](https://crosshare.org/crosswords/qtGyPJLpMP9njRDaIuP8/riding-a-bike)
 - [Midi 🍽](https://crosshare.org/crosswords/I5ZBYQWw3Cg3OcnfoP0q/midi)